petercsipkay/vs-snippets/README.md

     -   Create folders and subfolders
     -   Drag and drop snippets and folders
     -   Rename folders and snippets
+    -   Delete items you no longer need
+    -   Split screen feature for copy snippets to projects
 -   🔍 Powerful search functionality
     -   Search in snippet names, content, notes, and tags
     -   Real-time search results